madsmtm/objc2/README.md

 much better off!

-As such, we'll try to be as safe and idiomatic as possible; using references instead of pointers to represent objects and their mutability, `Option` instead of `null`, doing memory management automatically instead of manually, and so on (see again [these notes on "Layered Safety"][layered-safety]).
+As such, we'll try to be as safe and idiomatic as possible; using references instead of pointers to represent objects and their (interior) mutability, `Option` instead of `null`, doing memory management automatically instead of manually, and so on (see again [these notes on "Layered Safety"][layered-safety]).
 These abstractions should ideally be zero-cost, but this is of course a balancing